What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 The procedure and deadlines for submitting reports to Rosstat for individual entrepreneurs in 2018

-For businessmen, it is mandatory to submit reports to the statistics service in the following cases:
+Businessmen are required to submit reports to the statistics service in the following cases:

-• every 5 years, when all micro-enterprises report;
+• every 5 years, when all microenterprises report;

 • upon direct request from Rosstat.

-Table: 1-IP reporting forms to Rosstat in 2018
+Table: reporting forms 1-IP to Rosstat in 2018

 Reports to Rosstat for individual entrepreneurs without employees

-Are reports submitted to statistics for individual entrepreneurs without employees?
+Is reporting submitted to statistics for individual entrepreneurs without employees?
 The need to submit a report to Rosstat is assigned to all entrepreneurs, regardless of whether they have employees.

 Reporting to Rosstat for individual entrepreneurs